coolrox95/Melvor-Idle-Combat-Simulator/README.md

  - #Trials: Controls the number of times each enemy is simulated.
 Higher values lead to more accuracy at the expense of longer computation time.
 3. Hit the Simulate button.
 4. Select the Plot Type to visualize your simulation results.
- - XP/s: Experience points per second for selected styles skills.
+ - XP/s: Experience points per second for selected combat style's skills.
  - HP XP/s: Experience points per second for the Hitpoints skill.
  - HP loss/s: Average amount of HP lost per second while fighting an enemy/dungeon.
  - Damage/s: Average damage per second.